The Top 10 Restaurants in Rome in 2018

 What are the best restaurants in Rome?

 It’s often said that it’s impossible to find a bad meal in Rome, but far too easy to get a mediocre one.
 For short-term visitors, it’s worth doing the research to find the top places to eat, and there are plenty of life-changing bites to be found.
 Rome is a culinary wonderland, and this list is just a collection of our favorites.
-For a deeper look at Rome’s food culture with a certified hedonist, check out our food tour.
+For a deeper look at Rome’s food culture with a certified hedonist, check out our food tour of Rome.

 How much do I tip in Italy?

-Italians do not have the same kind of tipping culture as North America and the UK; giving 15-20% will get you plenty of gratitude but also some strange looks.
+Italians do not have the same kind of tipping culture like North America and the UK; giving 15-20% will get you plenty of gratitude but also some strange looks.
 Instead, just round up your bill to the nearest whole number to avoid change, or plan on leaving 1 Euro per person in cash on the table.